Lawyer: Accused Texas school shooter found incompetent

-HOUSTON (AP) - An attorney says a teenager charged in a mass shooting at a Texas high school last year has been declared incompetent to stand trial by three experts.
+HOUSTON (AP) - An attorney says a teenager accused of fatally shooting 10 people at a Texas high school last year has been declared incompetent to stand trial by three experts.

-The determination means Dimitrios Pagourtzis’ trial, which had been set to begin in February, will be delayed.
+The determination means Dimitrios Pagourtzis’ trial will be delayed.
+It had been set to begin in February.

 Nick Poehl, one of Pagourtzis’ attorneys, said Monday a formal court order declaring him incompetent was expected later this week.

-Pagourtzis will be sent to a state mental health facility, where he will remain for four to six months.
+Pagourtzis will be sent to a state mental health facility.
+He’ll be there for four to six months.

 Poehl says prosecutors will go along with the experts’ findings.